GianpaoloPascasi/viceversa-tech-test/README.md

 *Please read instructions carefully*

-Use this file as part of the `README.md` in your repository, and invite su on github (@go-viceversa) when you're done!
+Use this file as part of the `README.md` in your repository, and invite us on github (@go-viceversa) when you're done!

 ## General pointers
 We are looking for an experienced engineer who found the sweet spot between pragmatism and idealism.